THE 3 LEVELS OF PHYSICS ARE FUNDAMENTAL, QUANTUMM, AND CLASSIC.

 VERN BENDER

 Originally, E=mc2 appeared (not precisely in this form, but never mind technical details) in Einstein’s 1905 paper.
 This was a groundbreaking moment in the history of physics, where he demonstrated that the inertial mass of an object is proportional to its energy content.
 That energy content has to be measured, of course, in the object’s rest frame of reference.
-Neither inertial mass nor a rest frame of reference, so E=mc2 plays no role.
+Neither inertial mass nor a rest frame of reference exists, so E=mc2 plays no role.

 Later on, it became evident that E=mc2 is just a particular case of a more general equation that is valid in all reference frames, not just the rest frame of reference of the object in question: